There are two major classifications of diabetes:

-- Very large amounts of ketones (greater than 3.0 mmol/L or more than 50 mg/dL) can indicate that you have a condition called ketoacidosis.
+A ketone level greater than 3.0 mmol/L (50 mg/dL) can indicate that you have DKA.
 This is a life-threatening condition and requires immediate medical treatment.
-Go directly to the emergency room if your levels are this high.
-Other than high ketone levels in the urine, the symptoms of ketoacidosis include vomiting, nausea, confusion, and a breath odor described as “fruity.”
-Ketoacidosis can cause brain swelling, coma, and even death If not treated.
+Go directly to the emergency room if your levels are this large.

 If glucose or ketones are found in the urine during a routine exam, your doctor will do additional testing to determine why this is happening.
 This may include a blood glucose test.

 Your doctor will go over your treatment plan with you if you have diabetes.
-Diet management, exercise, medications, and testing your blood glucose levels can help you manage your blood sugar levels.
+You can manage your blood sugar levels with the help of:

-If you have type 1 diabetes, you may have to regularly monitor ketones levels in your urine using a home test strip.
-If ketone levels get too high, you can develop a serious complication called diabetic ketoacidosis (DKA).
-Check your ketone levels using a urine test if you have the following symptoms:
+If you have type 1 diabetes, you may have to regularly monitor ketone levels in your urine using a home test strip.
+If ketone levels get too large, you can develop DKA.

-If the test shows that you have low or moderate ketones, follow the plan that you have set with your healthcare team.
-If you have high levels of ketones in your urine, contact your healthcare provider right away or go to the emergency room.
-The treatment of ketoacidosis is with intravenous fluids and insulin.
+If the test shows that you have small or moderate ketones, follow the plan that you’ve set up with your healthcare team.
+If you have large levels of ketones in your urine, contact your healthcare provider right away or go to the emergency room.